-I don’t know about you, but I crave for the simplest, comforting things when I am stuck at home during this “Circuit Breaker” and “Phase 1”.
+I don’t know about you, but I crave for the simplest, comforting things when I was stuck at home during the “Circuit Breaker” period.

-Kopitiam is a common part of Singapore, where a typical drink stall would sell coffee (kopi), tea (teh), milo and other soft drinks along with breakfast items of kaya toast and soft-boiled eggs.
+Kopitiam is a common part of Singapore, where a typical drink stall would sell coffee (kopi), tea (teh), milo and other drinks (Horlicks, anybody?) along with breakfast items of kaya toast and soft-boiled eggs.

 Our way of life.